 This hearty soup/stew has been a reader favorite since the day it was posted (hey, wow, it was posted on my birthday!).
 This stew is chock full of vegetable, heart healthy lentils, and meaty sausage.
 Every time I make this I am pleasantly surprised with how much flavor is packed into this humble stew.
 I could eat it every day, forever.

 I rarely get a chance to make a recipe twice because I’m always trying to make new things for the blog.
 But this recipe, oh I’ll make time to cook it.
 In fact, I’ve made it several times just to make sure I always have some in the freezer.
 There’s something about it that I just can’t get enough of.
-Plus, I love how you just put everything in a pot and let it simmer for a while.
+Plus, I love how you just put everything in the slow cooker and let it simmer for a while.
 Super easy!

 Mmmmm, homemade sloppy joe sauce!
 It’s way better than the can.
 Tangy, sweet, and made with fresh ingredients.
 To stretch out the cost of ground beef, I filled out these sloppy joes with some lentils – that’s the “plus”.
 So, how does this work in the freezer?
 Freeze sandwich sized portions of the filling, then just microwave to reheat and stuff into a fresh bun, pita, or whatever bread you have around!
 Coincidentally, bread and buns freeze quite well also!